madprime/madprime.github.io/_pages/contact.md

 In general I prefer to be contacted publicly rather than privately.

 ## In a chatroom
-If you have questions related Open Humans, I'd like to encourage you to join the Open Humans Community Slack group.
+If you have questions related to Open Humans, I'd like to encourage you to join the Open Humans Community Slack group.

 Use this to get an immediate invite: